rshurts/lambda-debug-example/Blog.md

 ## AWS SAM Local

-Another option for running Lamdba's locally is [AWS SAM Local](https://github.com/awslabs/aws-sam-local).
-Introduced just prior to the 2017 re:Invent, SAM Local is built upon the AWS Serverless Application Model (SAM) and is currently in beta.
+Another option for executing Lamdba's locally is [AWS SAM Local](https://github.com/awslabs/aws-sam-local).
+Introduced prior to the 2017 re:Invent, SAM Local built upon the AWS Serverless Application Model (SAM) and is currently in beta.

 SAM Local is a CLI tool installed via NPM and requires docker installed and running.
-SAM requires `template.yml` to understand how to run your function.
+SAM requires a `template.yml` to understand how to run your function.
+I used [Serverless SAM](https://github.com/SAPessi/serverless-sam) to convert my serverless.yml into a template.yml, but you can also follow the samples in the [AWS SAM Local repo](https://github.com/awslabs/aws-sam-local/tree/develop/samples) to create a template from scratch.

 To run SAM Local with debugging execute the following command, where `-e` is the path to the example request and `-d` is the debug port.